 - Transverse plane = hip external rotation

 The problem is that most people only train the sagittal plane function of the glutes: hip extension.
 I’m talking here about the typical squat, deadlift and lunge variations.
 This is why my course teaches you in-depth anatomy and biomechanics.

 The early stages of Professor Powers’ system focuses heavily on strengthening the glutes in the frontal and transverse planes – hip abduction and hip external rotation, respectively.
-Pure hip extension isn’t usually trained until about 6 weeks into the system.
+Pure hip extension isn’t usually trained until weeks into the system.

 There were two key observations I made after training athletes primarily in hip abduction and external rotation for up to 6 weeks straight: